andrewdodd/decoda/README.md

  * [pretty_j1939](https://github.com/nmfta-repo/pretty_j1939), *"python libs and scripts for pretty-printing J1939 logs"*
    - This library is the one that inspired me to attempt to build the spec files out of the SAE digital annex files.
 The authors of this library also seem to be much more involved in vehicle networks, CAN and J1939 than I ever have been.
 The code in this library seems to know much more about the domain of using J1939.
-   - I had already worked on the decoding part well before I saw this library, so I have not adopted their decoding technique.
+   - I had already worked on the decoding part well before I saw this library, so I have not adopted their decoding technique, but overall this seems like a good library.

  * [python-j1939](https://github.com/milhead2/python-j1939), *"Breakout of j1939 from inside the python-can package"*
    - This library seems focussed on the J1939 framing and encoding details, and is not so focussed on decoding the application layer data.
 I think is it used to "talk J1939" by using the `python-can` project to "talk CAN".